Monday – Thursday

 We strongly advice to all future and current students to apply for Financial Aid (FAFSA).

 After Registering for Classes

 All students must establish a method of payment after registration:

 - Sign for a tuition payment plan

-- Pay a registration fee during early registration.
+- Pay $50.00 per course during early registration.
 This deposit will hold the classes in the system until the full balance is due or,

 - Have an approved financial aid grant or scholarship in the system

-*Students who fail to set up a payment option on the same day of registration may have their courses removed.
+*Students who fail to set up a payment option on the same day of registration may be removed from their courses.